Lucasfilm Games: Acquisition by Disney

-Lucasfilm Games since 2021
+2021–present

 On January 11, 2021, Lucasfilm announced that it was reestablishing the Lucasfilm Games brand for all future gaming titles from Lucasfilm, though it would remain solely as a licensor of Lucasfilm properties.
 Later that week, it was announced that MachineGames was developing a game based upon the Indiana Jones franchise with Todd Howard serving as an executive producer and Bethesda publishing the game, and that Massive Entertainment was developing an open world Star Wars game with Julian Gerighty serving as creative director and Ubisoft publishing the game.
 It was also revealed that EA was still in development on several games based upon the Star Wars franchise.
 In September 2021, it was announced that a remake of Knights of the Old Republic was in development.
 The game is being developed by Aspyr for Windows and PlayStation 5, for which it will serve as a timed console-exclusive.
 In December 2021, Star Wars Eclipse was announced at The Game Awards 2021; it is an action-adventure game in the early stages of development by Quantic Dream.
 The game will feature multiple playable characters with branching narratives.
 It is set in the Star Wars universe and is part of the High Republic multimedia project, which places the events of the game 200 years before the original Star Wars trilogy.
 In January 2022, it was announced that Respawn Entertainment would be developing multiple Star Wars games, including a Star Wars Jedi: Fallen Order sequel, entitled Star Wars Jedi: Survivor, alongside FPS and Strategy video games.
 In April 2022, it was announced that Lucasfilm Games would be co-publishing Return to Monkey Island alongside Devolver Digital, a sequel to LeChuck's Revenge with series creator Ron Gilbert returning to develop the game with his company Terrible Toybox.
 That same month, it was announced that Skydance New Media would be collaborating with Lucasfilm Games to make a game based in the Star Wars universe, with Amy Hennig leading the project.
 In June 2023, it was revealed that the Indiana Jones game from MachineGames and Bethesda Softworks would release for Windows and Xbox Series X/S as a console-exclusive.
 In August 2024, the new open-world action-adventure game Star Wars Outlaws was released in cooperation with Massive Entertainment and Ubisoft.